hsam-2021/deepfake-detection/README.md

 - [ ] Deploying the applications in free cloud.

 ## Acknowledgement
- Our sincere gratitute and thanks to our professors and Teaching assistants for their guidance and support during this project.
+ Our sincere gratitute and thanks to our professors and Teaching assistants for their guidance and support for the project development.

 [Siddharth Garg](https://engineering.nyu.edu/faculty/siddharth-garg?msclkid=47fb5f5dabed11ecbf387043e42d37ff)